bkircher/python-rpm-spec/README.md

 mypy . # Run the type checker
 ```

 That's it.
-Make sure to check out the [issue tracker](https://github.com/bkircher/python-rpm-spec/issues) for things to work on or open a [new issue](https://github.com/bkircher/python-rpm-spec/issues/new/choose) to let others know that you are working on.
+Make sure to check out the [issue tracker](https://github.com/bkircher/python-rpm-spec/issues) for things to work on or open a [new issue](https://github.com/bkircher/python-rpm-spec/issues/new/choose) to let others know what you are working on.

 ## Further references